db-developer/windows-service-for-verdaccio/README.md

 [![dependencies](https://david-dm.org/db-developer/windows-service-for-verdaccio.svg)](https://david-dm.org/)

-This package will help you in setting up a directory on your windows filesystem, install [verdaccio](https://verdaccio.org) and install and run it as a windows service.
+This package will help you in setting up a directory on your windows filesystem, install [verdaccio](https://verdaccio.org) and setup and run it as a windows service.

 The intention is, to finally create a windows installer from this ... one day :-)